audiotarky/audiotarky.github.io/index.md

 We're focussed on getting the musician experience right from day one, but plan to find ways to help fans find new & exciting music & be paid for sharing music with friends.

 ## About

 Audiotarky is funded by [Grant for the web](https://www.grantfortheweb.org) and aims to diversify income streams for musicians via [Web Monetization](https://webmonetization.org/).
-We get micropayments as people browse the site, and take the first 10 seconds of payment when people listen to music.
+We get micropayments as people browse the site, and take the last 10 seconds of payment when people listen to music.
+You can follow our progress on [Twitter](https://twitter.com/audiotarky) or [our blog](https://blog.audiotarky.com/).

 Audiotarky is based in Bristol, UK.